ao/devops-image/README.md

 ## Features

-- Based on Alpine Linux for minimal footprint
+- Based on Alpine Linux with multi-stage build for minimal footprint
 - Pre-installed tools:
   - Git (with automatic configuration)
   - Vim and LazyNvim (preconfigured Neovim with clipboard support)